 Greener cafeterias for a greener future

-At Dyrenes Ambassadør, we have joined forces with several plant-based organizations and companies that share our goal of accelerating the transition to plant-based diets in canteens across Denmark.
-Read more about our partners here.
+At Dyrenes Ambassadør, we've teamed up with several plant-based organizations and companies who share our mission to accelerate the shift to a plant-based diet in Danish cafeterias.
+Learn more about our partners here.

 Why plant-based?

-There are many reasons to offer more plant-based dishes in canteens.
-Here are some of the main reasons:
+There are many reasons to offer more plant-based dishes in cafeterias.
+Here are some of the biggest:

-Climate and biodiversity Over a third of Denmark's CO2 emissions come from agriculture, and 80% of Danish agriculture consists of animals.
-This also means that half of the country is used to grow feed for livestock, which puts enormous pressure on nature and biodiversity.
-We have a duty to teach the next generations how to take care of the planet and nature—and that starts on our plates.
+Climate and biodiversity Over a third of Denmark's CO2 emissions come from agriculture, and 80% of Danish farming is animal-based.
+Half the country's land grows feed for livestock, putting immense strain on nature and biodiversity.
+We have a duty to teach future generations how to care for the planet and its ecosystems — starting on our plates.

 Free workshops for cafeteria staff